Gurupreet/ComposeCookBook/README.md

 ## How to get started
-Please get **android studio 4.2 canary 15** or above to build this project [from here](https://developer.android.com/studio/preview/).
+Please get **Android Studio Arctic Fox 2020.3.1 Canary 4** or above to build this project [from here](https://developer.android.com/studio/preview/).

 ## Features & Where to start
 - __Widgets:__ Widgets Screen show case all the available components to build UI.